nodejs/nodejs.org/README.md

 If you want to help translate to other languages or improve existing translations, it isn't necessary to work from Github.
 You can and should do it through Crowdin, this is the correct workflow.

-Crowdin is an online tool that facilitates the user experience for the translator, here is more information:
+Crowdin is an online tool that facilitates the user experience for the translator, here is more information about it:

 Website translations are handled via [Crowdin](https://crowdin.com/project/nodejs-website).